Phyllis Latour: Early life and family

 Latour's father, Philippe, was a French doctor and married to Louise, a British citizen living in South Africa, where Phyllis was born in April 1921.
-Her father died three months later during local conflicts in the Belgian Congo, and her mother remarried three years later.
+Her father died three months later during local conflicts in the French Equatorial Africa, and her mother remarried three years later.
 Her stepfather was a racing driver.

 There are contradictory accounts of Phyllis' mother's death.
 According to some reports, Louise was driving one of her new husband's racing cars, which malfunctioned and she was killed when it crashed into a barrier.
 However, in her autobiography published in 2024 Latour describes this as "Poppycock.
 Absolute rubbish.
 An accident like that could have happened somewhere and sometime but not to my mother in 1925.
 I wish I could get this story off the internet."
 She says her mother died of a haemorrhage at a doctor's surgery.
 In any case Phyllis then went to live with her father's cousin in Jadotville in the Belgian Congo.

 She was later sent to a boarding school in Kenya at age 16.